 Precision driven results

-What ‘aha’ moments did you have that led you to design a device that could efficiently isolate just the healing cells from adipose tissue?
+What ‘aha’ moments did you have that led you to design a device that could efficiently isolate stromal cells from adipose tissue?

 In the early phases of the company, I had the opportunity to work with scientists who pioneered cell separation and isolation processes.
 They had made leaps from tissue harvest to methods of processing to production of deliverable doses of cells.
 An ‘aha’ moment came after watching the entire process (tissue harvest to cellular implant injection) several times and realizing it could be significantly simplified and done consistently in a much shorter time-frame.
 Essentially, what was then requiring an entire tissue processing facility could be converted into a single-use, disposable device, which would be faster, more economical, and have much more consistent outcomes.